This post may contain affiliate links. See my disclosure statement for details.

 Rustic Bread Recipe Tips

-• Even though this rustic bread recipe is super easy, it does take some time.
-Believe me, it’s worth it!
-From start to finish, it takes just under 3 hours.
+• Some homemade bread recipes require many hours of folding, pulling, and rising.
+From start to finish, this round bread recipe takes just under 3 hours.
 Most of the time involves either rising or baking, so you can definitely be doing other things.

 • You can, of course, use regular yeast.
 I like the instant yeast because it eliminates the proofing step.
 (The proofing step is when the regular yeast and warm water are combined.
 It takes about 10 minutes for the regular yeast to activate.)

 • The best way to slice this round loaf is to first cut it into quarters.
-After that, slice each quarter.
-It’s a large loaf, so this makes it easy to wrap and freeze part of the loaf to enjoy later.
+After that, divide each quarter into slices.
+It’s a large loaf, so this makes it easy to wrap and freeze to enjoy later.

-• To freeze: wrap the quarters in plastic wrap or press-n-seal.
+Yes.
+This is a large loaf.
+It works well to eat half, and place the other half in the freezer.
+Wrap the quarters in plastic wrap or Press’n Seal.
 Put the wrapped quarters in a resealable freezer bag.
 It will keep in the freezer for up to 2 months.

-This bread makes the most delicious toast.
+• This bread makes the most delicious toast.
 Make sure to slice it the appropriate width so it fits in your toaster.
-My favorite way to eat this bread as toast is with a little butter, topped with organic peanut butter.

 4.88 from 16 votes